Featured Athletic Trainer

 Unfortunately, much of this information is in newspapers, magazine articles and books long out of print.
-The research provided on this website and a book to be published this summer is meant to compile those sources into a history of early athletic training.
+The research provided on this website and in Dropping the Bucket and Sponge is meant to compile those sources into a history of early athletic training.

 The material in this website is broken up into three major categories: